-Brookfield WPCA is coordinating the studies where they may intersect.
-They are due to be completed by the end of June 2020.
+Brookfield WPCA coordinated the studies where they intersected.
 In addition, Brookfield has used its engineering firm Langan, as needed at its expense, for advice and counsel in working with the planning studies.
 Langan has a great deal of institutional knowledge in Brookfield.